 Identity and access management (IAM) is the cornerstone of cyber security when it comes to people and systems.
 It ensures that only approved people can access certain resources and systems.
 But what happens when you add the myriad of devices that are set to become connected to the internet with the growth of the Internet of Things (IoT).
 Can IAM handle it?

-The-Relevance-Or-Not-Of-I-AMAccording to Gartner, the answer is yes.
+According to Gartner, the answer is yes.
 It has published an article titled “Gartner Says Managing Identities and Access Will Be Critical to the Success of the Internet of Things“, but in the analysis, it says there is a long way to go.

 It quotes Ant Allan, a research vice president at Gartner.
 He said traditional IAM systems that are people focused have not kept up with the proliferation of internet devices as a result of the internet of things.
 He goes on to describe the new taxonomy for the industry: the Identity of Things (IDoT).